Waelson/Web-App-High-Availability-Cloudformation/README.md

-# Highly Available Web Application on AWS
+# Infrastructure Highly Available to Web Application on AWS
 Template to create infrastructure highly available to web app.
 Infrastructure as code based on AWS Cloudformation.
 <br/>
 <h4>How to use:</h4>